Thyroid hormone suppressive therapy for thyroid nodules and benign goiter

 - Harvard Medical School

 The efficacy of thyroid hormone suppressive therapy in euthyroid patients with solitary benign thyroid nodules or sporadic nontoxic multinodular goiters is controversial.
 Most studies have shown that few thyroid nodules regress in patients taking thyroid hormone.
-However, suppressive therapy does appear to interfere with goitrogenesis in many patients, and recent speculation suggests that it could reduce the risk of thyroid oncogenesis, as well.
-The American Thyroid Association does not recommend suppression therapy of benign thyroid nodules in iodine sufficient populations .
+However, suppressive therapy does appear to interfere with goitrogenesis in many patients, and it has been proposed that it could reduce the risk of thyroid oncogenesis, as well.
+The American Thyroid Association (ATA) does not recommend suppression therapy of benign thyroid nodules in iodine sufficient populations .

-This topic will review potential benefits and risks of thyroid hormone suppressive therapy and suggest therapeutic approaches to patients with goiter.
-The overall approach to the evaluation and treatment of patients with goiter and with thyroid nodules is discussed separately.
-(See "Clinical presentation and evaluation of goiter in adults" and "Diagnostic approach to and treatment of thyroid nodules".)
+This topic will review potential benefits and risks of thyroid hormone suppressive therapy in patients with benign nodules or goiter.
+The overall approach to the evaluation and treatment of patients with goiter and with thyroid nodules, as well as the use of thyroid hormone suppressive therapy in thyroid cancer, is discussed separately.
+(See "Clinical presentation and evaluation of goiter in adults" and "Diagnostic approach to and treatment of thyroid nodules" and "Differentiated thyroid cancer: Overview of management", section on 'Thyroid hormone suppression'.)

 The importance of TSH in goiter formation varies with the cause of the goiter.
 For example, in patients with iodine deficiency or chronic autoimmune (Hashimoto's) thyroiditis, an increase in TSH secretion is the predominant cause of goiter.
 In contrast, most patients with thyroid nodules or sporadic nontoxic multinodular goiters have normal serum TSH concentrations.
 In them, particularly those with nontoxic multinodular goiters, the thyroid enlargement is probably caused by several growth factors (including TSH) that act over time on thyroid follicular cells that have different synthetic and growth potentials.
 The result is diffuse and later multinodular thyroid enlargement; some nodules eventually become autonomous , and others may undergo cystic degeneration.